-1 1 Surface water body is conspicuously missing as one of the environmental components that could be impacted as a result of the project development (e.g, during construction) and operation.
+clarity for private developers Surface water body is conspicuously missing as one of the environmental components that could be impacted as a result of the project development (e.g, during construction) and operation.
 This should be looked into given that some of the solar projects would be sited in rural areas 8.
-Tunji Iromini Solar Centric Technologies ltd There is a back-side effect of people's ability to repay and the hope is that state governments will be more involved.
-Noted for discussion Government needs to take a decision on why the services are delivered.
-Is it a social service or a business in which case, the mini grid developers needs to be involved in order to ensure sustainability.
-The current structure in the rural areas may not totally favor what the REA wants to do in terms of the success we want to gain very quickly.
-There is need for us to start looking at aggregation i.e. a developer picks about 10 or 20m2 of land and everybody in that community are moved to that central location and a proper settlement is laid out with basic infrastructure such as hospitals, schools, power and water are set up and shared in such a way that: • When the members of that community go to the farms and school or hospital in the morning, the power generated is channeled to these amenities especially the irrigation systems in the farms. especially the inigation systems in the farms. • When they return to their homes, the same power is then redirected to the homes thereby ensuring a 24hrs usage of power.
+Tunji Iromini Solar Centric There is a back-side effect of people's ability to repay and Noted for discussion , Technologies ltd the hope is that state governments will be more involved.
+Government needs to take a decision on why the services are delivered.
+Is it a social service or a business in which case, the mini grid developers needs to be involved in order to ensure sustainability. to thouse outstanding.
+The current structure in the rural areas may not totally favor what the REA wants to do in terms of the success we want to gain very quickly. want to gain very quietiff.
+There is need for us to start looking at aggregation i.e. a developer picks about 10 or 20m2 of land and everybody in that community are moved to that central location and a proper settlement is laid out with basic infrastructure such as hospitals, schools, power and water are set up and shared in such a way that: · · · · · · · · · · · · · · · · · · · When the members of that community go to the forms and school on hospital in the marring the farms and school or hospital in the morning, the power generated is channeled to these amenities especially the irrigation systems in the farms. • When they return to their homes, the same power is then redirected to the homes thereby ensuring a 24hrs usage of power.
 The land scape needs to change, otherwise, power will be given to communities and eventually there will be lapses and people will refuse to pay with the mindset that the power is already in place.